MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Prerequisites

-+ Linux operating system must be [supported by SQL Server](sql-server-linux-release-notes-2019.md#supported-platforms), running on premises or in a Docker container.
-Supported operation systems include the following:
++ The Linux version must be [supported by SQL Server](sql-server-linux-release-notes-2019.md#supported-platforms), running on premises or in a Docker container.
+Supported versions include the following:

    + [Red Hat Enterprise Linux (RHEL)](quickstart-install-connect-red-hat.md)